 Tyvek® paper had a slow beginning.
 The initial discovery of Tyvek was originally made in the United Kingdom in 1933.
 However, it took nearly two decades before the first commercialized low density version of Tyvek was developed in the mid-1950’s.
 It then took over a decade more of work before Tyvek was manufactured for sale in 1967.
 The immense potential of the product inspired research to progress quickly, resulting in the high density polyethylene fibers used for Tyvek® paper today.

 Tyvek® paper was developed and commercialized by science company, DuPont™.
 The Tyvek paper is made of 100% high density polyethylene fibers.
 For those unfamiliar with the fiber, polyethylene is a polymer of the chemical compound known as ethylene.
 In the U.S., ethylene molecules are most commonly sourced from natural gas.
 It has the simplest basic structure of all existing polymers which is a key reason for many of its desirable features.

-Only a few steps are needed to transform the polyethylene fibers into Tyvek® paper.
+Only a few steps are needed to transform the polyethylene fibers into the Tyvek material.
 The thin polyethylene fibers are repeatedly spun out in layered strands and are compressed with heat and pressure, rather than woven.
-This process increases the Tyvek® paper’s strength and durability.
-Once completely bonded, the resulting product is a smooth, white Tyvek® sheet which most closely resembles paper.
+This process increases the strength and durability of Tyvek fabric.
+Once completely bonded, the resulting product is smooth, white Tyvek sheets which most closely resemble paper.
 The Tyvek paper can then be printed, painted, laminated, and shaped to create eco-friendly products.

 Tyvek® paper is known for: